avwsolutions/elastic-kibana-training-material/labs/04-KibanaVisualize/README.md

 - Choose custom query and set the KQL query to `response: 503`.
 - Change the name to `HTTP Error`.
 - Change the icon to a `bolt`.
-- As tooltip add an additional field called `ip`.
+- As tooltip add an additional field called `clientip`.
-- Don't forget to save the dashboard.
+- Don't forget to save the visualization to your library for later usage.

 <img src="https://github.com/avwsolutions/elastic-kibana-training-material/blob/main/labs/04-KibanaVisualize/content/example12.png?raw=true" alt="example 1-2">